jooapa/SuperF4/README.md

 # SuperF4

 SuperF4 is a small utility that allows you to quickly and easily close an unresponsive window on your Windows machine.
-With SuperF4, you can close an unresponsive window with just a couple of keystrokes.
-**Make sure the blacklist.json file is in the same directory as the exe file**

-## Features

-SuperF4 is a lightweight utility that runs in the background and listens for a specific key combination.
-By default, SuperF4 is set up to listen for the Right Ctrl + F11 combination.
-When this combination is pressed, SuperF4 will use the `taskkill` command to forcefully terminate the active window.
+SuperF4 also allows you to blacklist certain windows so that they are not closed when the key combination is pressed.
+This is useful if you have a window that you don't want to accidentally close, such as a game or a video player.

 ## Usage

+SuperF4 is set up to listen for the **Right Ctrl + F11 combination**.
+When this combination is pressed it will forcefully terminate the active window.
+That is not listed in the `blacklist.json` file.

+This is done by adding the (game).exe to the `blacklist.json` file in the same directory as the exe file.

+Pressing the **Right Ctrl + F10 combination** will terminate the active window, even if it is listed in the `blacklist.json` file.

 ### Downloading the Setup